Parallel Test-Time Scaling with Multi-Sequence Verifiers: Additional Experiments

 \subsection{{Sensitivity to Delimiter Choice in Streaming Answers}}

 { \cref{tab:delimiter_ablation} reports the area under the tradeoff curve (AUTC) for each delimiter-verifier combination.
-The results show that while the choice of delimiter does affect the absolute performance of the tradeoff, the relative ordering between verifiers remains consistent across all delimiters: MSV$_{16}$ consistently outperforms both Probe and MSV$_1$, demonstrating the robustness of our approach to delimiter selection. }
+The results show that while the choice of delimiter does affect the absolute performance of the tradeoff, the relative ordering between verifiers remains consistent across all delimiters: MSV$_{16}$ consistently outperforms Probe across all four settings, including the delimiter-free 200-token interval case, demonstrating that MSV's gains are robust and not contingent on a specific delimiter choice.
+The delimiter can thus be treated as a standard \emph{hyperparameter}, tunable on a validation set. }